johnzastrow/johnzastrow.github.io/_posts/2011-09-01-creating-an-st_-table-and-view-in-oracle-for-arcsde.md

 ```

-Now we can read and write to this layer using ESRI’s ST\_ SQL or ArcMap. and read the latest records from the view (which limits the out of date records since we are versioning using home grown methods in Oracle tables) with ArcGIS Server OR ArcMAP OR our Oracle/.Net application which doesn’t care about the geometry.
+Now we can read and write to this layer using ESRI's ST\_ SQL or ArcMap. and read the latest records from the view (which limits the out of date records since we are versioning using home grown methods in Oracle tables) with ArcGIS Server OR ArcMAP OR our Oracle/.Net application which doesn't care about the geometry.